Instagram/IGListKit/Guides/Migration.md

 For details on all changes in IGListKit 3.0.0, please see the [release notes](https://github.com/Instagram/IGListKit/releases/tag/3.0.0).

+### "IG" prefix removed for Swift

+Since Swift uses modules, we don't need to use the `IG` prefix to avoid collisions.
+This also makes your code look _Swifty_.

+To migrate, use Xcode's Find navigator (command-3), search for `IGList`, and replace with `List`.

 ### IGListSectionType removed

 In order to make building section controllers even easier, we removed the protocol and absorbed all of the methods into `IGListSectionController` with default implementations.